Evernote/evernote-sdk-ios/README.md

 ### Authenticate

-Somewhere in your code, you'll need to authenticate.
+Somewhere in your code, you'll need to authenticate the EvernoteSession.
 A normal place for this would be a "link to Evernote" button action in some view controller.

     EvernoteSession *session = [EvernoteSession sharedSession];
     [session authenticateWithCompletionHandler:^(NSError *error) {